 If it’s not for commercial use, you can go the cheap route.
 Buy an infrared camera for your cell phone.
 They work great.

 The biggest difference between a cheap infrared camera & an expensive one is typically resolution.
 The higher the resolution, the better the picture clarity.
-The higher the resolution, the better the picture you’ll get a greater distance as well.
+The higher the resolution, the better the picture you’ll get and a greater distance as well.

 1. Thermal Imaging Camera For Camping